-We have previously discussed using a Samsung SmartThings multisensor to keep you updated of various conditions that could imperil your watches.
-By using this method, you can be alerted on your smartphone to someone trying to open your safe door, shock detection, temperature rise (e.g., FIRE!), loss of internet connectivity and low battery alert on the SmartThings multisensor on your BlumSafe.
+We have previously discussed using a Samsung SmartThings multisensor to keep you updated on various conditions that could imperil your watches.
+By using this method, you can be alerted on your smartphone to someone trying to open your safe door, shock detection, temperature rise (e.g., FIRE!), loss of internet connectivity, and low battery alert on the SmartThings multisensor on your BlumSafe.

 This is a great device that can be networked with other compatible devices in your house, like window and door sensors, but it has two weak spots – it relies upon (1) the WI-FI in your house to connect your SmartThings multisensor to your Samsung hub (and then to your router), and (2) the connection between your router and the internet, which can be cut off outside your house or inside, at the router.

 These vulnerabilities threaten other aspects of your home’s security as well, and this post will help you combat them.